mabrek/mabrek.github.io/_drafts/multivariate-methods.md

     fast
-    selects the most common shapes but distorts them due to outliers and sometimes mixes two common shapes together component ordering is understandable (first component is a load applied) it's unclear how to scale data
+    it's unclear how to scale data
         center/unit variance sensible to outliers
         median/mad sensible to zero mad (data which is mostly constant with a few spikes)